• Mail

 • Lastly, for good measure, open all the cabinet doors where any plumbing is located to get warm air in there.
 Again, this is especially important on plumbing near exterior walls.

-Cold spells like this are a boon for the plumbing industry, just like storm season is great for the roofing industry.
+Cold spells can spell “big bucks” for the plumbing professionals.
 I’m all for keeping the small business man in business but, there’s no need to spend that money until you have to, right?
-So take a few minutes to get a plan in place to reduce your risk of unnecessary repair costs, and share this article with someone you know that should do the same.
+So take a few minutes to get a plan in place to reduce your risk of unnecessary repair costs, and share this article with someone you know that should do the same

 How can I prevent CO poisoning?

 • Make sure appliances are installed and operated according to the manufacturer’s instructions and local building codes.
 Have the heating system professionally inspected by an InterNACHI inspector and serviced annually to ensure proper operation.
-The inspector should also check chimneys and flues for blockages, corrosion, partial and complete disconnections, and loose connections.
+The inspector should not only look for the presence of Carbon Monoxide Detectors, but also check chimneys and flues for blockages, corrosion, partial and complete disconnections, and loose connections.

 • Never service fuel-burning appliances without the proper knowledge, skill and tools.
 Always refer to the owner’s manual when performing minor adjustments and when servicing fuel-burning equipment.